Keying Screen Node

 That can result in a bad matte.

-If you increase the tolerances on the keying node, it will accept more shades of green to mask out.
+If you increase the tolerances on the Color Key node, it will accept more shades of green to mask out.
 But it may also incorrectly mask out more of the foreground.

 Start in the Movie Clip Editor.
-Open the Properties Region and Tool Shelf to show tracking configuration.
+Open the Sidebar region and Toolbar to show tracking configuration.
 Tracks used for gradients are not useful for camera solving, because they do not track well.
 So create a new object track in the Objects selector.
 Place tracking markers on the clip to sample different parts of the backdrop.

 These tracks may be tracked or moved manually, so gradients can be updated over time.
 If the marker is not enabled for a frame, it will not be used creating the gradient.
 (Such as the red-colored marker on the arm in the screenshot above)